sebastiantoh/tp/docs/UserGuide.md

 Examples:
 * `reminder add c/2 m/Send email to follow up d/2020-10-30 15:00` Adds a reminder associated with the 2nd contact
  that is scheduled for 30th October 2020 3PM, with the message `Send email to follow up`

+#### Deleting a reminder: `reminder delete` \[Sebastian Toh Shi Jian\]

+Deletes the specified reminder from StonksBook.

+Format: `reminder delete INDEX`

+* Deletes the reminder at the specified `INDEX`.
+* The index refers to the index number shown in the displayed reminders list.
+* The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `reminder list` followed by `reminder delete 2` deletes the 2nd reminder in StonksBook.

 #### Editing a reminder: `reminder edit` \[Sebastian Toh Shi Jian\] and \[Wang Luo\]
 Edits an existing reminder in StonksBook.